Fast Richardson-Lucy deconvolution of 3D volume data using GPU or CPU with napari plugin.

 Please see benchmark values that highlights significant variability in calculation speeds.

-Please feel free to browse /test folder for examples.
+Please feel free to browse the

 In your code, add the import.